 Skip to main content

 What $500/year subscription could YOUR tool replace for $0.10/response?
 What fragmented API mess could YOUR tool normalize for $0.001/call?
-Bloomberg.
-SensorTower.
-SEMrush.
-ZoomInfo.
-PitchBook.
-These companies gatekeep data behind enterprise contracts.
-You can unbundle them — as curated intelligence for the Context app, as normalized data for SDK developers, or both.
+CoinGlass.
+Glassnode.
+Hyblock.
+BamSEC.
+These prosumer subscriptions gatekeep one or two premium features that power users actually pay for every month.
+You can unbundle any single one of those features, as curated intelligence for the Context app, as normalized data for SDK developers, or both.
 Context Protocol is a decentralized marketplace where AI agents pay for data.
 Build an MCP tool that delivers value, and you earn 90% of usage fees (Query responses and eligible Execute calls).
+The long-term vision: thousands of unbundled feature slices, shipped by independent contributors worldwide, collectively rival Bloomberg, FactSet, and Capital IQ as a decentralized, user-generated intelligence layer for AI agents.
+You own the piece you ship.

 Apply Now